Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Methodology

-Once we have explored the sample space to some extent, we should shift our focus to exploitation, although deciding when that moment comes can be challenging.
-We present a data-driven exploration and exploitation frame, which employs distance as the key to gradually shift the focus from exploration to exploitation.
-Given a sequence of distance thresholds $d_1> d_2>\cdots > d_S=0$ and a proportion threshold $\rho$, in each active learning iteration, we screen out points close to $D^x$ and consider the rest of the points as the candidate set.
-This is achieved by finding $D_{can}^x(s)=\{x\in D_{full}^x:d(x,D^x)>d_s\}$ for $s=1,\dots,S$.
-Then, we find the minimum $s$ such that $|D_{can}^x(s)|>\rho N$ where $|D_{can}^x(s)|$ is the number of points within $D_{can}^x(s)$.
-In other words, we require at least $\rho$ proportion of data available to be chosen.
-Figure~\ref{fig:Eande} exhibits a visual example.
-The red triangles are points in $D^x$.
-In the first panel, the blue dashed circles have a radius of $d_1$, and the black dots represent candidate points in $D_{can}^x(1)$.
-The blue squares are excluded since they are too close to $D^x$.
-The second panel shows that some of the black dots in the first panel are selected to be queried.
-The blue dashed circles with radiuses $d_1$ are also plotted in the second panel.
-However, these circles cover too many points such that the size of $D_{can}^x(1)$ is less than $\rho N$.
-Therefore, in the third panel, the radius is reduced to $d_2$ and the size of $D_{can}^x(2)$ is once again greater than $\rho N$.
-In the fourth panel, the active learning algorithm continues querying a question within $D_{can}^x(2)$.
-This exploration and exploitation frame is maintained throughout the active learning algorithm until the budget is exhausted.
+Figure~\ref{fig:Eande} provides a visual example.
+The red triangles indicate the points in $\mathcal{D}^x$.
+In the first panel, the blue dashed circles have radius $d_1$, and the black dots denote candidate points in $\mathcal{D}_{can}^x(1)$.
+The blue squares are excluded as they are too close to $D^x$.
+The second panel displays that some black dots from the first panel are selected for querying.
+The blue dashed circles with radius $d_1$ are also shown in the second panel.
+However, these circles cover too many points, resulting in the size of $\mathcal{D}_{can}^x(1)$ being less than $\rho N$.
+Therefore, in the third panel, the radius is reduced to $d_2$ and the size of $\mathcal{D}_{can}^x(2)$ once again exceeds $\rho N$.
+In the fourth panel, the active learning algorithm continues querying a question within $\mathcal{D}_{can}^x(2)$.
+This exploration and exploitation framework is maintained throughout the active learning process until the budget is exhausted.

 The distance thresholds are hard-to-decide parameters.
-We present a data-driven method for selecting the distance thresholds.
-We first gather all pairwise distances within $D_{full}^x$ and obtain its 5th percent quantile as $d_1$.
-By setting $d_S=0$, we generate $d_2,\dots,d_S$ using an arithmetic sequence.
-In the simulation, we set $S=6$.
-The only rest hyper-parameter $\rho$ controls the tendency between exploration and exploitation.
-Larger $\rho$ encourages exploitation more.
-An extreme example is when $\rho$ approximate 1, the candidate set will always be $D_{full}^x-D^x$.
+We present a data-driven approach to select the distance thresholds.
+We first compute all pairwise distances within $\mathcal{D}_{full}^x$ and set the $5\%$ quantile as $d_1$.
+Setting $d_S=0$, we generate $d_2,\dots,d_S$ using an arithmetic sequence.
+In our simulation, we set $S=6$.
+The remaining hyper-parameter, $\rho$, controls the trade-off between exploration and exploitation.
+A larger $\rho$ places more emphasis on exploitation.
+We set $\rho = 0.25$ throughout the remainder of this paper.
+A detailed discussion of the hyper parameters is provided in Subsection S3.1 of the supplementary material.